Ada-Capital/OrderLimitPlacer2/README.md

 ORDER SUMMARY
 --------------------------------------------------------------------------------
   You will sell:    100 USDC
-  You will receive: 500 BRLA
+  You will receive: 531.38 BRLA
+  Rate:             5.3138 BRLA/USDC
-  Expiration:       60 minutes
+  Expiration:       24 hours
 --------------------------------------------------------------------------------

 Do you want to proceed with this order? (y/N): y